 The baby boom generation are those born after World War II, from 1946 to 1964.
-There are currently an estimated 73 million people in the boomer generation.3 The boomer generation can also be called the Peak 65 generation, because in approximately three years the US will have more 65-year-olds than ever before.
-Right now more than 10,000 people turn 65 every day, a number that will increase to more than 12,000 a day as the nation approaches its Peak 65 moment around 2024.4 By the year 2030, all those of the boomer generation will have reached at least age 65.5 That year, one-fifth of the US population will have reached age 65, the traditional age associated with retirement.
-6 Also by 2030 the number of those age 65 and older will be larger than the number of children in the United States.
-These demographic changes will have major implications for the country's fiscal finances, as well as the retirement security for the boomer generation and the generations that follow.8

-Percentage of Population by Age Range, United States of America plan as their only retirement account, as compared to 4% in 2020.9 Today, only 20% of all civilian workers participate in a defined-benefit pension, with a large portion of those workers employed in federal, state and local governments.
-10
+There are currently an estimated 73 million people in the boomer generation.3 The boomer generation can also be called the Peak 65 generation, because in approximately three years the U.S. will have more 65-year-olds than ever before.
+Right now more than 10,000 people turn 65 every day, a number that will increase to more than 12,000 a day as the nation approaches its Peak 65 moment around 2024.4 By the year 2030, all those of the boomer generation will have reached at least age 65.5 That year, one-fifth of the U.S. population will have reached age 65, the traditional age associated with retirement.6 Also by 2030 the number of those age 65 and older will be larger than the number of children in the United States.7 These demographic changes will have major implications for the country's fiscal finances, as well as the retirement security for the boomer generation and the generations that follow.8 plan as their only retirement account, as compared to 4% in 2020.9 Today, only 20% of all civilian workers participate in a defined-benefit pension, with a large portion of those workers employed in federal, state and local governments.10